MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 You can customise page layouts for a profile so that all users assigned the profile will see the customised pages.
 As an administrator, you customise pages by using the same functionality as users do when they personalise.
 For more information, see [Customise Pages for Profiles](ui-personalization-manage.md).

 ## <a name="to-create-a-profile"></a>To create a profile

 If you cannot copy an existing profile, you can create a new one manually.

 1. Choose the ![Search for Page or Report.](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Profiles (Roles)**, and then choose the related link.
 2. On the **Profiles (Roles)** page, choose the **New** action.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

+> [!TIP]
+> If you want a particular profile to be available only for very specific users, you can set the **Description** field to `Navigation menu only.`.
+This way, the profile is excluded from the list of available roles in **My Settings**.

 ## <a name="to-copy-a-profile"></a>To copy a profile
 To save time, you can create a new profile by copying an existing one.
 Copy one that has similar settings to the one you want to create.